EarthByte/paleoclimate-reconstruction/README.md

 where

 * XXX is the each geological epoch listed in the deposit database between 6Ma and 251Ma
-* YYY is either land or deposit.
+* YYY is either `land` or `deposit`
+  *for files with identifier `land`, the dataset will include all points on land (or shallow marine areas that contain deposits)
+  *for files with identifier `deposit`, the dataset will include all points where some type of deposit has been found

 _Note: these files will be created locally but are not to be pushed to the online repository_